Here are some items that may have issues:

 - Ignition wires

 Wastegate stuck close can make car stutter when accelerating on boost.
-Boost will raise too far and stock control unit cuts out fuel injection.
+Boost will raise too far and ECU protection cuts out fuel injection at 0.7bar.
 Also opposite can happen, valve is stuck open and little or no boost is seen.
 Soaking wastegate in thin oil like WD40 may eventually free wastegate valve and make it again operational.
-Spring on wastegate can wear-out and show inability to build boost, only 0.2bar may be seen on full acceleration and car simply feels slow.
-Double-check all wastegate related connections before looking for a replacement part.
+When only 0.2bar is seen on full acceleration, solenoid is not working/always open.
+Double-check solenoid and all related connections before looking for a replacement parts.
+L-jetronic wastegate spring can wear too and show less than rated boost.

 On thermostat housing blue temperature sender gives information to control unit.
 Faulty sensor makes engine cutout at fixed rpm.
 New sensor from Bosch (0280130025) or Vdo (1709967) solves this, good sensor measures ~200 ohms when hot.
 It may be good idea to replace all three sensor on housing.
 Later cars have blower inside front bumper for cooling turbo after shutoff (above 70C).
 Faulty timer unit is probable cause for non-running blower.
 Replace or repair original unit, it is near driver’s side of firewall.
 Check also blower in wire fuse next to battery.